 The KOAPRO Massage Tool’s patented design releases deep myofascial adhesions by decompressing, relaxing, and restoring the myofascial tissue.
 Our proprietary HumanTouch 3.0™ technology mimics the hands, knuckles, fingers, and elbows of a skilled therapist and allows you to be in control of the pressure, location, and duration of your myofascial release treatment.

 These easy-to-use massage tools are perfect for the bath or shower, sauna, gym, yoga studio, sports field, office, travel, on the go, or at home.
 Pick up a KOAPRO Massage Tool any time for fast-acting relief, or treat yourself to a deluxe spa experience.

 A Healthy Lifestyle Is Crucial to Healthy Muscles & Fascia

 Myofascial health is cellular health!
 Quality nutrition, hydration, and daily movement are vital to keeping your body and mind happy and healthy so everything can perform at its best.

-Adding the KOA Massage Tools to a healthy lifestyle helps take your fitness, flexibility, muscle performance and recovery, pain management, total body circulation, and immune health to a whole new level!
+Adding the KOAPRO Massage Tools to a healthy lifestyle helps take your fitness, flexibility, muscle performance and recovery, pain management, total body circulation, and immune health to a whole new level!
 You don’t have to “train through the pain” - and in fact, that’s a short-term strategy that won’t get you the lasting results you’re after.
 Optimize your muscle performance and recovery by optimizing your myofascial care with regular myofascial release treatments.